bruvellu/cephalic-furrow/3-text/furrow.md

 We used a Zeiss 25x/0.8NA LD LCI Plan-Apochromat glycerol immersion objective to acquire every 2:38min two different planes of the blastoderm, (i) the surface to monitor the germ band extension, and (ii) 40µm deep in the equatorial region to monitor the occurrence of ectopic folding.
 The stacks had 0.21µm XY-resolution and one minute time resolution.
 To obtain a quantitative measure of ectopic folding, we analyzed the degree by which the tissues deform between non-cauterized and cauterized mutants using as a proxy the tortuosity of the epithelium outline.
-For that, we took the profile slices from dorsal recordings and transformed the curved vitelline envelope into a straight line using the *Straighten* tool of ImageJ ({@fig:tortuosity}a).
+For that, we took the profile slices from dorsal recordings and transformed the curved vitelline envelope into a straight line using the *Straighten* tool of ImageJ ({!@fig:tortuosity}a).
-We then cropped a 200×25µm region along the head--trunk interface and applied gaussian blur, thresholding, and edge detection to obtain the epithelium outline for individual timepoints covering about 50min after gastrulation ({@fig:tortuosity}a,b).
+We then cropped a 200×25µm region along the head--trunk interface and applied gaussian blur, thresholding, and edge detection to obtain the epithelium outline for individual timepoints covering about 50min after gastrulation ({!@fig:tortuosity}a,b).
 We extracted measurements from the epithelium outlines using the ImageJ plugin *Analyze Skeleton* [@Arganda-Carreras2010-la] ([imagej.net/plugins/analyze-skeleton](https://imagej.net/plugins/analyze-skeleton/)), and generated the color-coded temporal projections as described above.

 <!--TODO: Temperature in MuVi and Zeiss?-->